-The Al Ghad Party (Tomorrow) & Ayman Nour, a former member of the Egyptian parliament and second place finisher in Egypt's first multicandidate presidential election in 2005, is currently serving a five-year sentence for forgery in a prison hospital.
-His case is pending appeal before Egypt's Court of Cassation.
+The Al Ghad Party (Tomorrow) & Ayman Nour.
+Ayman Nour, a former member of the Egyptian parliament and second place finisher in Egypt's first multicandidate presidential election in 2005, is currently serving a five-year sentence for forgery in a prison hospital.
+On May 19, 2006, Egypt's highest appeals court rejected Ayman Nour's appeal for a retrial.
+He cannot file another appeal.
 Nour's imprisonment is considered a stumbling block in U.S.-Egyptian bilateral relations, though opinions differ on how much of an impact his imprisonment will have over the long term.
-Until his appeal is resolved, most analysts believe that improvements in the relationship, such as announcing the United States' intention to negotiate a U.S.-Egyptian free trade agreement, will be put on hold.
-In addition, Nour's imprisonment could bolster efforts to alter Egypt's foreign assistance package.
+Most analysts believe that improvements in the relationship, such as announcing the United States' intention to negotiate a U.S.-Egyptian free trade agreement, has been put on hold in part because of the treatment of Nour.
+In addition, Nour's imprisonment could bolster efforts to alter Egypt's foreign assistance package in Congress.
 In 2002, the Administration and Congress rejected \$134 million in new economic assistance for Egypt to protest the imprisonment of Saad Eddin Ibrahim.
 In many ways, Nour's case is a trial balloon for the Administration's larger efforts to promote democracy in the region, and many observers are curious as to how far the Bush Administration will push Egypt on the Nour issue.
 Experts note that political reform is just one of a number of U.S. policy goals with Egypt and that other priorities, including security cooperation, intelligence-sharing, and promoting peace in the region, could influence U.S.-Egyptian relations.

-The Muslim Brotherhood
+The Muslim Brotherhood14

 The Muslim Brotherhood (MB) was founded in Egypt in 1928 to turn Egypt away from secularism and toward an Islamic government based on Sharia (religious) law and Muslim principles.15 The Muslim Brotherhood operates as a religious charitable and educational institution, having been banned as a political party in 1954; however, many Muslim Brotherhood members run for parliament as independents.
 In the 2000 parliamentary elections, 17 independent candidates, who were regarded as Brotherhood sympathizers, were elected.
-In 2005, Brotherhood-affiliated candidates won 88 seats in parliament.
+In 2005, Brotherhoodaffiliated candidates won 88 seats in parliament.
 Over the years, the Egyptian government has alternated between tolerating and suppressing the Muslim Brotherhood, sometimes arresting and jailing its members, and other times allowing its members to operate almost without hindrance.